snacktavish/OpenTree_SSB2020/README.md

     jupyter notebook
 ```

+The notebooks in the workbook folder will allow you to build up your own code.
-Take a a look at the demo notebooks in the Notebooks folder to walk thorugh examples.
+Take a a look at the demonstration notebooks in the Notebooks folder for help to walking thorugh examples.